 NEW ORLEANS (AP) — For more than two decades, the New Orleans Jazz and Heritage Festival has closed with a performance by the city's own Neville Brothers.

-On Sunday, that tradition changed.
-Aaron Neville performed on a stage with his new band while young brass band frontman Troy "Trombone Shorty" Andrews closed the festival's biggest stage — where the Neville Brothers once held court the last day.
+On Sunday, Aaron Neville will perform — scheduled to close a stage with his new band.
+However, young brass band frontman Troy "Trombone Shorty" Andrews gets the privilege of closing the biggest stage — where the Neville Brothers once held court the last day.